licht1stein/datalevin-example.apps.garden/README.md

 ## Deploy Strategy
-When using file storage back-end, app must be restarted on re-deploy, otherwise you'll see resource unavailable errors or similar:
+When using Datalevin with file storage back-end, app must be restarted on re-deploy, otherwise you'll see resource unavailable errors or similar:

 `Platform constant error code: EAGAIN Resource temporarily unavailable (11)`